 When the muscle cells of affected individuals are stained and viewed under a microscope, these cells usually appear abnormal.
-These abnormal muscle cells contain an excess of structures called mitochondria and are known as ragged-red fibers.
-Additionally, a close study of muscle cells may reveal abnormalities in a type of DNA found in mitochondria called mitochondrial DNA (mtDNA).
-Affected individuals often have large deletions of genetic material from mtDNA in muscle tissue.
+These abnormal muscle cells contain an excess of cell structures called mitochondria and are known as ragged-red fibers.

 Progressive external ophthalmoplegia is part of a spectrum of disorders with overlapping signs and symptoms.
-Similar disorders include other conditions caused by POLG gene mutations, such as ataxia neuropathy spectrum, as well as other mtDNA deletion disorders, such as Kearns-Sayre syndrome.
+Similar disorders include ataxia neuropathy spectrum and Kearns-Sayre syndrome.
 Like progressive external ophthalmoplegia, the other conditions in this spectrum can involve weakness of the eye muscles.
 However, these conditions have many additional features not shared by most people with progressive external ophthalmoplegia.

 The prevalence of progressive external ophthalmoplegia is unknown.

 Progressive external ophthalmoplegia is a condition caused by defects in mitochondria, which are structures within cells that use oxygen to convert the energy from food into a form cells can use.
 This process is called oxidative phosphorylation.
 Although most DNA is packaged in chromosomes within the nucleus (nuclear DNA), mitochondria also have a small amount of their own DNA, called mitochondrial DNA or mtDNA.
 This DNA contains genes essential for oxidative phosphorylation.

 Researchers have not determined how deletions of mtDNA or mutations in mtDNA genes lead to the specific signs and symptoms of progressive external ophthalmoplegia, although the features of the condition are probably related to impaired oxidative phosphorylation.
 It has been suggested that eye muscles are commonly affected by mitochondrial defects because they are especially dependent on oxidative phosphorylation for energy.